Data Recovery After Formatting a NAS QNAP Turbo Station TS-659 Pro / TS-659 Pro II / TS-659 Pro+ RAID Array: Steps to Retrieve Data

 Additionally, neglecting regular maintenance tasks like firmware updates, disk checks, or backup procedures can increase the risk of data loss.
 It is crucial to follow the manufacturer's guidelines for handling and maintaining the device to minimize the chances of data loss.

-Although NAS Turbo Station TS-659 Pro / TS-659 Pro II / TS-659 Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-659 Pro / TS-659 Pro II / TS-659 Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view